chineduprincewill/farmify-frontend/README.md

 Then run `firebase deploy`

+## Usage
-You can visit the app after deployment at https://farmify-develop.web.app
+You can use the live deployment at https://farmify-develop.web.app